 The original TI-99/4A power supplies are very hard to get by these days, and often pose a reliability or even safety threat.
 As for other replacement power supplies, a handful of solutions exist on the market.
 Yet most of them are DIY-grade, lacking basic quality, electric engineering expertise, and safety features.
 The vast majority of these power supplies is recognizable by general-purpose plastic enclosures and internal components wired up in a true DIY style.
 Opening up a few of those power supplies was big motivation for us to design our Commodore C64, C128, Amiga, Atari, ZX Spectrum, Sinclair QL, TI-99/4A, and ColecoVision power supply series.

 Our TI-99/4A PSU is designed to be safe for the user, and safe for the computer.
 It's protected from over-current and over-voltage, and fused on both the AC and DC sides.
 Nevertheless, it's mandatory to say that this is a 120/230V AC power device, which should not be opened, tampered with, or used for anything else than powering an unmodified TI-99/4A computer.
 It's intended for indoor usage only, the maximum rated current should not be exceeded, and proper ventilation should be ensured.
-For reference, a picture of the opened power supply is shown below.
+Do not open or tamper with, at the risk or electrical shock and loss of warranty.

 Do not connect this power supply to your TI-99/4A without doing the modification described below!
 This modification should be done by a skilled technician only.
 The original TI-99/4A expects 8V AC and 16V AC supply voltage, and the internal power supply board converts it to +12V DC, +5V DC, and -5V DC.
 The original setup is shown on the scheme below.